-A fiduciary is one who acts legally on behalf and in the best interests of another.
+A fiduciary is one who acts legally on behalf of and in the best interests of another.
 In the context of a corporation, the promoters, directors, officers, and sometimes even shareholders have fiduciary responsibilities to others.
 State law specifies corporate fiduciary duties that exist by law although sometimes those duties can be modified by agreement.

 Fiduciary Duties of Officers

 Most boards of directors delegate responsibility for the day-to-day oversight of the corporation’s business to officers of the corporation.
 Like directors, corporate officers owe a fiduciary duty of care and duty of loyalty to the corporation and its stockholders in carrying out their corporate responsibilities.
 Officers are expected to act in good faith and to use the same care that a reasonably prudent person would use in similar circumstances in making decisions and taking action on behalf of the corporation.
 They also must avoid conflicts of interests and self-dealing.

 Like directors, officers generally are protected by the business judgment rule for business decisions they make in their capacity as officers of the corporation.
 This means they are protected from personal liability for reasonable mistakes of judgment or business decisions that turn out to be bad for the corporation as long as they were reasonably informed, acted in good faith, and believed their action to be in the best interests of the corporation.